Zilliqa/zilliqa-developer/products/devex/README.md

 z login
 ```

 ### Add the application to the staging `z.yaml` file.
-Skip this step if it is an existing application.
+Skip this step if it is an existing application

 1. Create a branch: